NoriginMedia/react-spatial-navigation/README.md

 ### `resumeSpatialNavigation`: function
 This function resumes key listeners if it was paused with [pauseSpatialNavigation](#pauseSpatialNavigation-function)

+### `updateAllSpatialLayouts`: function
+This function update all components layouts.
+It can be used before setFocus is invoked, when the layouts have changed without being noticed by spatialNavigation service.

 ### Data Types

 ### `KeyDetails`: object